Description and Objectives

 - Unit 7: Free Speech and Civic Virtue

-Woven throughout these units will be a number of seminar discussions in which we collect, assess, and reformulate arguments on issues of current interest.
+Throughout these units, our class discussions will collect, assess, and reformulate arguments on issues of current interest.

 The readings will consist primarily of handouts distributed in class.
 They will include wisdom from the past three millennia, abridged versions of Supreme Court opinions, and excerpts from more recent works on how we talk to each other.